 OpManager’s NetFlow Plug–in leverages flow–based

-network traffic analysis to show you how exactly your bandwidth is being utilized through interface–specific reports on which user, application, source, destination, conversation etc is occupying bandwidth.
+to show you how exactly your bandwidth is being utilized through interface–specific reports on which user, application, source, destination, conversation etc is occupying bandwidth.
 With the NetFlow plug–in you can now:

 The new Netflow plug–in proved invaluable in